 That’s where starbursting comes in: it’s the brainstorming method that helps teams prepare to start something new by asking questions.

-Keep reading to learn about this method and what it can do for your team, or jump ahead to any of the following sections:
+Keep reading to learn about starbursting and what it can do for your team, or jump ahead to any of the following sections:

 💡 Ready to jump into a brainstorming session now?
 Start working from our online template with just a few clicks!

-Starbursting is a question-based brainstorming method that the whole team can (and should!) participate in.
+The whole team can (and should!) participate!
 The goal is to compile a list of questions all related to one concept or idea.
 These questions will encourage your team to think deeply and strategically about the topic that’s being discussed.

 Why is this helpful?
 Aren’t the answers to those questions what you really need?